Frequently asked questions

 The research areas of Follicum?

 Hair growth: Our most developed research project is focusing on the stimulation of hair growth for patients with unwanted hair loss (partial or whole baldness).
 Our drug candidate, the peptide FOL-005, has in 2018 been through a clinical phase I/IIa trial in Berlin/Hamburg with very positive results.
-During 2019, another phase II trial will be carried out with our newly developed topical formulation on scalp in patients with hair loss.
+In 2020 a second phase II study is performed on scalp with our newly developed topical formuation on male alopecia patients.

 Read more: FOL-005 and regulation of hair growth